jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/readme.md

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7 (7.1.0.CR1 or above, or EAP 6), with the XTS sub system enabled.
-To do this, run
+First you need to start JBoss AS 7 (7.1.0.CR1 or above, or EAP 6), with the XTS sub system enabled, this is enabled through an optional server configuration (standalone-xts.xml).
+To do this, run the following commands, from within the top-level directory of JBossAS:

-    $JBOSS_HOME/bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml | egrep "started|stdout"
+    ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml | egrep "started|stdout"

 Note, the pipe to egrep (| egrep "started|stdout") is useful to just show when the server has started and the output from these tests.
 For normal operation, this pipe can be removed.

 or if you are using windows

-    $JBOSS_HOME/bin/standalone.bat --server-config=../../docs/examples/configs/standalone-xts.xml
+    ./bin/standalone.bat --server-config=../../docs/examples/configs/standalone-xts.xml

 To test the application run: